bharathnj/google-codevipasana-s10/README.md

 ---

 ### 📖 Overview

-As we approach the milestone season of **Code Vipassana #10**, we aim to personalize the experience and empower developers and practitioners by offering a deep dive into the ocean of agentic app development.
-There’s a lot in store for you — you wouldn’t want to miss this! 🎉
+In Season of Code Vipassana #10, I’m excited to share the projects I worked on during this deep dive into agentic app development.
+These projects explore the latest in AI Agents, leveraging cloud-native tools, serverless runtimes, and open source frameworks to build intelligent, multi-agent applications. 🎉

 This session focuses on exploring the latest in AI Agents, leveraging cloud-native tools, serverless runtimes, and open source frameworks to build intelligent, multi-agent applications.